crcn/tandem-old/packages/front-end/README.md

 IMMEDIATE:

+- cannot use color vars that have undefined values
 - refactor styles pane to use computed override map instead of derriving props from synthetic elements.
 - varaible text inputs
 - inherit styles from parent typogograph